 Year of call: 2005

 Before transferring to the Bar, Efstathios was a solicitor with higher rights of audience in a leading London firm of solicitors where he gained extensive experience in serious crime, white-collar crime and extradition.
 Since his transfer to the Bar, Efstathios prosecutes and defends in the Crown Court and is regularly instructed in a wide range of cases, including serious violence, sexual offences and dishonesty.
-Efstathios is a level 2 prosecutor on the CPS general crime panel and a level 1 prosecutor on the CPS Specialist Extradition panel.
+Efstathios is a level 3 prosecutor on the CPS general crime panel.

 Efstathios is qualified to accept instructions on a direct access basis in suitable cases.